 Section 5.
-The Association staff shall have the right to inspect an employee's personnel file with the exception of medical information unless the issue involves such matters, after receiving written permission and release from the employee to do so, and only in cases involving an official dispute between the employee and the Employer.
+The Association staff shall have the right to inspect an employee's personnel file with the exception of medical information unless the issue involves such matters, and a written release from the employee to do so, and only in cases involving an official dispute between the employee and the Employer.
 Inspection of personnel files will occur in the office of the human resource manager or in the office of the designated Management representative during time arranged in advance.
 No personnel files may be removed from the Employer's premises.

 Section 6.
-The Association Chapter President, or designee, will be allowed up to 16 hours, with pay, to attend training sessions or conferences that are related to collective bargaining and labor relations matters.
-Expenses for travel will be reimbursed in accordance with the OPI travel policy.
+The Association Chapter President, or designee, will be allowed up to 16 hours, with pay, to attend training sessions or the labor relations conference that is related to collective bargaining and labor relations matters.
+Expenses for in-state travel will be incurred by the union.
 The President, or a designee, shall make the request to the supervisor and the human resource manager as soon as possible in advance outlining the reasons for the requested leave.
 The request shall be processed as soon as practical.